brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 1. Y = X. If you ate and burned the same number of calories, there is no surplus or deficit to worry about, so you stay the same weight.
-1. Y &lt; X. Once again, due to that pesky law of conservation of energy, if you ate less calories then you burned, that deficit must come from *somewhere*.
+1. Y &lt; X. Once again, due to that pesky law of conservation of energy, if you ate fewer calories then you burned, that deficit must come from *somewhere*.
 In the human body, the two main sources are muscles and fat.
 In either case, you lose weight.